 As with any industry, the benefits of a business administration degree will vary depending on your individual skillset, professional background and personal goals.
 Here are some of the potential benefits of working in business administration:

-- Opportunities are on the rise – The Bureau of Labor Statistics, projects 476,200 new jobs in the areas of business and financial operations between 2019 and 2029.1
+- Opportunities are on the rise – The Bureau of Labor Statistics projects 750,800 jobs in the areas of business and financial operations between 2020 and 2030.1[DE1]

 - Work in a variety of industries – Effective business skills are needed for a variety of roles in nearly all organizations and industries.